WeblateOrg/weblate/docs/vcs.rst

 If not wanting to push translations to a GitHub repository, they can be sent as either one or many pull requests instead.
-You need to setup a :setting:`GITHUB_TOKEN` used to make API calls
+You need to setup a :setting:`GITHUB_TOKEN` used to make API calls.

 .. seealso::